phoenixframework/phoenix/D_controllers.md

 Before we create a new layout, though, let's do the simplest possible thing and render a template with no layout at all.

-The `Phoenix.Controller` module provides the `put_layout/2` function for us in order to switch layouts.
-This takes `conn` as its first argument and for the second argument a string for the basename of the layout we want to render.
+The `Phoenix.Controller` module provides the `put_layout/2` function for us to switch layouts.
+This takes `conn` as its first argument and a string for the basename of the layout we want to render.
 Another clause of the function will match on the boolean `false` for the second argument, and that's how we will render the Phoenix welcome page without a layout.

 In a freshly generated Phoenix app, edit the `index` action of the `PageController` module `web/controllers/page_controller.ex` to look like this.